Mon-Ouie/ray/README.md

 Ray is a library than can create windows, play music, and draw 2D graphics (or not too complex 3D by doing just a bit more work, thanks to OpenGL).
-It is meant to be easy and fun too use (à la Shoes), and still flexible and powerful.
+It is meant to be easy and fun to use (à la Shoes), and still flexible and powerful.

 Features
 ========